yysarker/yysarker/README.md

 - 👋 Hi, I’m @yysarker
-- 👀 I’m interested in Programming, Full-Stack web development, Video Making, and Animating.
+- 👀 I’m Full-Stack web development, Video Making, and Animating.
 - 🌱 I’m currently working on MERN Stack.
 Also, I have hands-on experience on LAMP Stack.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...